Please see below selected recent - mainly geo - political-related change.

-Please see below selected Africa-related change.
+Please see below selected recent democracy-related change.

 Please see below selected recent intelligence about China.
 This is a synthesis of major recent developments at corporates, business schools, thinktanks, media, commentators, and other key influencers.

 - The former chief economist of the International Monetary Fund warned that a slowdown in China is the greatest threat to the global economy, claiming that a "hard landing" for one of the main engines of global growth could not be ruled out.

 - However, China’s industrial profits jumped the most in three years.
 They rose 19.5% from a year ago to 534.8 billion yuan ($80.2 billion), according to the National Bureau of Statistics.
 The data suggests further stabilisation in manufacturing and a greater ability of companies to pay off debts.

 - Indeed, China’s economy grew by 6.7% in the second quarter, the same as in the previous three months and a healthier pace than many had expected given the country’s stock market crash and depreciation of the yuan.
 Investment in infrastructure has surged and personal consumption has been strong.

 - Although there is some suggestion that Chinese private sector is losing confidence in economic prospects, China’s producer price index was its least bad in four years.
 Government data tracking the cost of manufactured goods out the factory gate showed prices declined just 0.8% through the month of August, indicating that the flagging economy might be stabilizing.
 Consumer price inflation climbed 1.3%, slightly below July’s increase.